 14 rue des Récollets

-Le Jardin Villemin is a quiet and lush garden in this busy neighbourhood.
+Le Jardin Villemin is a quiet and lush garden in the Canal Saint Martin neighborhood.
 Sit on a bench and watch young families at play or wander through the park along the pathway.
 You’ll find the Canal St Martin community garden that’s blooming even in early March, a pond, a toddler playground and a bandstand.
 Chestnut trees and cherry blossoms add to the ambience.

 8. Stock Up At Le Marché Couvert Saint-Martin